syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

-The following screen shot shows GroupDropArea postioned at the bottom of Grid Grouping control.
+The following screen shot shows GroupDropArea positioned at the bottom of Grid Grouping control.

 ![](Data-Representation_images/Data-Representation_img18.png)

-The following screen shot shows GroupDropArea postioned at the right of Grid Grouping control.
+The following screen shot shows GroupDropArea positioned at the right of Grid Grouping control.

  ![](Data-Representation_images/Data-Representation_img19.png)